 Yes—they ensure redundancy, lower latency, and avoid vendor lock-in.

-How can I optimize cloud costs effectively?
+How can I optimize cloud costs and maximize cloud-based software benefits?

 Audit unused resources, use spot/reserved instances, and monitor via FinOps dashboards.